parallel-runtimes/lomp/README.md

 ## How to Build (and Install)

-Here are some, hopefully useful, remarks about how you can setup LOMP on your system.
+Here are some, hopefully useful, remarks about how you can set up LOMP on your system.
 The instructions come without any warranty, and may be wrong, or incomplete.